gbid/rustpw/README.md

-# rustpw
-A simple command line password manager.
-Sure, here's a template you can use as a starting point for your README.md file:

----

 # RustPW

 RustPW is a simple, command-line password manager designed for personal usage.
 It aims to offer a minimal and easily reviewable codebase, ensuring complete transparency about how your passwords are managed.